Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Plus, you don’t need to mix anything – the product is ready to use.

-This is a professional color treatment praised by stylists across the nation.
+These are professional hair treatments praised by stylists across the nation.

 Garnier’s Nutrisse permanent hair dye smells way better than you’d expect.